MicrosoftDocs/windows-itpro-docs/browsers/edge/group-policies/new-tab-page-settings-gp.md

 ---
-title: Microsoft Edge - New Tab page settings
+title: Microsoft Edge - New Tab page group policies
 description: Microsoft Edge loads the default New tab page by default.
-With these policies you can set a URL to load in the New Tab page, preventing users from making changes.
-You can also load a blank page instead or let the users choose what loads instead of the default.
+With the relevant New Tab policies, you can set a URL to load in the New Tab page and prevent users from making changes.
+You can also load a blank page instead or let the users choose what loads.
 manager: dougkim
 ms.author: pashort
 author: shortpatti